-Keith Hyams is a Reader in Political Theory and Interdisciplinary Ethics.
-He leads the Interdisciplinary Ethics Research Group's work on Ethics in Climate and Development, and Future Governance.
+I joined the Department of Politics and International Relations at Warwick in 2014, where I lead the Interdisciplinary Ethics Research Group's work on Ethics in Climate and Development, and on Future Politics.

-Keith's previous research focused on the philosophy of equality and fairness, particularly in respect of distributions of risk.
-In 2015 he was awarded the Inaugural Sanders Prize in Political Philosophy for his work on equality and risk.
-He has also published on the ethics of consent, on justice and sustainability, and on political justification.
+My previous research focused on the philosophy of equality and fairness, particularly in respect of distributions of risk.
+I have also published on the ethics of consent, on justice and sustainability, and on political justification.
+In 2015 I was awarded the Inaugural Sanders Prize in Political Philosophy for my work on equality and risk.

 I hold a DPhil in philosophy (Oxford) supervised by GA Cohen, a BPhil in philosophy (Oxford), and a BA in philosophy and psychology (Oxford).
 I have been a Visiting Faculty Fellow at the Centre for Ethics, University of Toronto (2009-10), a Visiting Hoover Fellow at the Hoover Chair of Economic and Social Ethics, University of Louvain (2012), and a Visiting Academic in the Department of Philosophy, University of Oxford (2012-14).
 Before joining Warwick, I was a Lecturer at the Universities of Exeter and Reading.